Practices During COVID-19

 Note.
 Participants could select multiple options resulting in percentages not adding up to 100%.

 As shown in Figure 3 below, during the COVID-19 lockdown, educational settings prioritised communicating with stakeholders, online learning, safeguarding, admin, wellbeing, and their own Continuous Professional Development (CPD).

 Priorities during COVID-19 for Practitioners

-The following section and results presented in the other ‘Results’ sub-pages discuss participants’ views on responding to the children’s needs during the COVID-19 outbreak.
+The following sections discuss participants’ views on responding to the children’s needs during the COVID-19 outbreak.
 Practitioners and families’ views are compared by theme.